-ESA is developing five new missions called Sentinels specifically for the operational needs of the Copernicus programme.
+ESA is developing a new family of missions called Sentinels specifically for the operational needs of the Copernicus programme.

-The Sentinel missions are based on a constellation of two satellites to fulfil revisit and coverage requirements, providing robust datasets for Copernicus Services.
+Each Sentinel mission is based on a constellation of two satellites to fulfil revisit and coverage requirements, providing robust datasets for Copernicus Services.

 These missions carry a range of technologies, such as radar and multi-spectral imaging instruments for land, ocean and atmospheric monitoring:

 - Sentinel-1 is a polar-orbiting, all-weather, day-and-night radar imaging mission for land and ocean services.
-The first Sentinel-1 satellite will be ready for launch in spring 2014.
+The first Sentinel-1 satellite will be launched on a Soyuz rocket from Europe's Spaceport in French Guiana on 3 April 2014.

-- Sentinel-2 is a polar-orbiting, multispectral high-resolution imaging mission for land monitoring providing, for example, imagery of vegetation, soil and water cover, inland waterways and coastal areas.
+- Sentinel-2 is a polar-orbiting, multispectral high-resolution imaging mission for land monitoring to provide, for example, imagery of vegetation, soil and water cover, inland waterways and coastal areas.
 Sentinel-2 will also deliver information for emergency services.
-The first Sentinel-2 satellite is planned to be ready for launch between 2014 and 2015.

-Sentinel-3 is polar-orbiting, multi-instrument mission to measure variables such as sea-surface topography, sea- and land-surface temperature, ocean colour and land colour with high-end accuracy and reliability.
-The first Sentinel-3 satellite is expected to be ready for launch between 2014 and 2015.
+Sentinel-3 is a multi-instrument mission to measure sea-surface topography, sea- and land-surface temperature, ocean colour and land colour with high-end accuracy and reliability.
+The mission will support ocean forecasting systems, as well as environmental and climate monitoring.

-Sentinel-4 is a payload that will be embarked upon a Meteosat Third Generation-Sounder (MTG-S) satellite in geostationary orbit.
+- Sentinel-4 is a payload devoted to atmospheric monitoring that will be embarked upon a Meteosat Third Generation-Sounder (MTG-S) satellite in geostationary orbit.

-- Sentinel-5 Precursor satellite mission is scheduled to be ready for launch in 2015, thereby reducing data gaps between Envisat (Sciamachy data in particular) and Sentinel-5.
+- Sentinel-5 Precursor satellite mission is being developed to reduce data gaps between Envisat, in particular the Sciamachy instrument, and the launch of Sentinel-5.
 This mission will be dedicated to atmospheric monitoring.